• Home

 Using an icing spatula, push the ganache around the edges of the cake so it drips down the sides.

-Put the remaining ⅕th of the frosting into a piping bag.
+Put the remaining ⅕th of chocolate buttercream into a piping bag.
+Create swirls going all the way around the top rim of the cake.

-Sprinkle some more gluten free/nut free/vegan rainbow sprinkles on top of the fudge swirl.
+Add more rainbow sprinkles on top of the frosting swirl.
+Enjoy!

 Expert Baking Tips

-• Use 2 Types of Cocoa Powder- The 2 types of cocoa powders give the cookies their dark hue.
-If you only have one type on hand, use natural unsweetened or dutch...just know their color will not be as dark as mine.
-DO NOT use dark alone; it will make your cake too dry and bitter.
+• Use 2 Types of Cocoa Powder- The 2 types of cocoa powders give the cake its dark hue.
+If you only have one type on hand, use natural unsweetened or dutch...just know the color will not be as dark as mine.
+Do not use dark alone; it will make your cake too dry and bitter.

 • Smoothing the Batter- Many gluten free flour batters have a way of staying exactly as they are placed, when baked.
 If you leave it misshapen, that’s how it will remain when baked.
 When the batter is in the pans, gently smooth the tops with a butter knife.